KILTprotocol/kilt-workshop-101/claim.md

 <!-- and a *RequestForAttestaion* object, which we will share with the other participants, so that they can attest it. -->

 ## Get your identity as a claimer
-In the previous Identity step in this tutorial, you've generated three identities.
+In the previous Identity step in this tutorial, you've generated two identities.
 You'll need the first mnemonic you've created; it's referred to as `<CLAIMER'S MNEMONIC>` in the code snippet below.

 ## Code: create file